apache/cxf/distribution/src/main/release/samples/jms_spring_config/README.txt

 JMS Spring Config Demo
 ======================

-This is basically the wsdl first demo adapted to the jms transport.
-It uses the jms config feature so the jms transport can be added to any existing service without changing the wsdl.
+This is basically the wsdl first demo adapted to the JMS transport.
+It uses the JMS config feature so the JMS transport can be added to any existing service without changing the wsdl (leaving the wsdl:service section disregarded.)
+While the service is deployed on Tomcat, no http traffic is used to connect with the web service, instead the JMS transport is used.

 The Demo consist of three parts: